yosugi/intent-script/README-en.md

   }
 ```

-Natural language definitions (e.g., Japanese) are also supported:
+Natural language definitions are also supported:

 ```yaml
 calculate_shipping_cost: